Gas information sheet 58: Type A appliance service – the quality and adequacy of air supply

-If smoke is being drawn away from the diverter opening or combustion air intake and into the room then the fans are drawing air from the flue in an attempt to equalise the room’s pressure.
+If smoke is being drawn away from the diverter opening or combustion air intake and into the room then the fans are drawing air from the flue (to equalise the room’s pressure).
 This is referred to as ‘negative pressure’.
 If negative pressure is present, then the installation does not meet the requirement of clause 6.3.1 and is non-compliant.
 Additional ventilation needs to be installed.

-To establish how much extra ventilation is required, open the nearest window in small increments while continuing the smoke test.
-When the smoke stops being drawn away from the appliance you have eliminated the negative pressure.
+To determine how much extra ventilation is required, open the nearest window in small increments while continuing the smoke test.
+The negative pressure is eliminated when the smoke stops being drawn away from the appliance.

-If you intend to leave the appliance operating, additional ventilation must be installed, but it is highly recommended that you also conduct a visual inspection of the appliance and a carbon monoxide (CO) test.
-This is because the flue system or the appliance may be defective and it may be more cost efficient to replace the old open-flue appliance with a new room-sealed one.
+If you intend to leave the appliance operating, additional ventilation must be installed.
+It is highly recommended that you also conduct a visual inspection of the appliance and a carbon monoxide (CO) spillage test, as the flue system or appliance may be defective.

 3. The adverse effect of air movement systems